I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 A Tropical Fruit

 I live in a very internationally mixed area in London, with many ethnic food markets and grocers, and so I'm fortunate to have the opportunity to see foods from all over the world.
-Breadfruit is one such food that I have only recently discovered.
+Breadfruit is one such food that I have only recently discovered in a local food market hall.

 My First Encounter